Cloud Identity Playbook

 |As an Acquisition Gateway User, I need to review my previous bids in the Acquisition ordering platform so that I can remove expired bids.||Ensure the Acquisition Gateway User is able to:

-Single Sign-On, delivered by IDaaS, is a vital tool to improve security and user experience.
+Single Sign-On, delivered by IDaaS, is a vital tool for improving security and user experience.
 SSO centralizes access and allows users to sign in once and directly access other agency applications and platforms.

 Write a Business Case